 - Little Soda Lake – Limited to private boats for Water Ski School

-Fishing: Big Creek Lake is stocked with rainbow trout, saugeye and small mouth bass.
-Annual in May there is a Trout Fishing Tournament, open to 25 two-person watercraft 25 two-person shore fishing teams.
+Fishing: Bear Creek Lake is stocked with rainbow trout, saugeye, and smallmouth bass.
+Every year in May, there is a Trout Fishing Tournament open to 25 two-person watercraft teams and 25 two-person shore fishing teams.

-Horseback Riding: Stables open April to October, horseback riding, lessons, hayrides, bearcreekranchcolorado.com.
+Horseback Riding: The Bear Creek Ranch Stables is open from April to October and offers horseback riding, lessons, and hayrides.

-Swimming: Open on Big Soda Lake from Memorial Day to Labor Day
+Swimming: If you’re looking to cool off, Big Soda Lake allows swimming from Memorial Day to Labor Day.

 Visitor Center: Open daily, features wildlife exhibits.

 Winter Recreation: Ice fishing, snowshoeing, and cross-country skiing, conditions permitting.

 Address: 15600 West Morrison Rd, Lakewood, CO 80228

 Hours: May – Sept ( 6 am – 10 pm) | Nov- Feb ( 8 am – 6 pm) | March, April, Oct (7 am – 8 pm)

 The quaint foothills community of Morrison is primarily known for one thing around the country, and…